-What’s the most important part of your hot water system?
+What’s the most crucial part of your hot water system?
 Is it the tank that holds the water?
-The element that heats it up?
+The element that heats it?
 The relief valve that prevents it from exploding?
-Whilst all obviously important, the answers are: No, no and no. That’s because the most important part of your hot water system is actually the sacrificial anode.
+Whilst all-important, the answers are: No, no and no. The sacrificial anode is the most essential part of your hot water system.

 “Hang on… the sacrificial-what?”
-It’s a surprisingly common question about an often completely overlooked component of most traditional tank-based hot water systems – which is why we need to take a deep dive into the subject.
+It’s a surprisingly common question about an often completely overlooked component of most traditional tank-based hot water systems – which is why we need to dive deeply into the subject.

-But if it’s so important, why is so little known about it?
-That’s a more difficult question to answer – but the hot water repair experts right here at Ezy-Plumb are at least equipped to answer all of the most frequently asked questions about this crucial part of your expensive hot water setup.
+But if it’s so little known about it?
+That’s an important and more difficult question to answer – but the hot water repair experts here at Ezy-Plumb are at least equipped to answer all of the most frequently asked questions about this crucial part of your expensive hot water setup.

 Let’s dive straight in:

 We told you that the anode is there to divert the development of rust and tank-ruining corrosion – but why would you even care?
-The answer is simple: because after a certain time, the anode is likely to be sufficiently rusted and corroded by the minerals and impurities in normal water supplies that the corrosion will simply start eating into your tank.
+The answer is simple: after a certain time, the anode is likely to be sufficiently rusted and corroded by the minerals and impurities in everyday water supplies, so the corrosion will start eating into your tank.

 Now you know what it does – but what on earth is it?
 The answer is surprisingly simple.
-The sacrificial anode is simply a metal rod, normally made from aluminium or zinc-coated magnesium, which is specifically designed to direct corrosion away from the metal tank itself.
-That’s why it’s ‘sacrificial’ – it is slowly eaten away so that your tank isn’t.
+The sacrificial anode is simply a metal rod, generally made from aluminium or zinc-coated magnesium, which is specifically designed to direct corrosion away from the metal tank itself.
+That’s why it’s ‘sacrificial’ – it is slowly eaten away, so your tank isn’t.

-If they wear out, how long does that process take, then?
-While it depends on the quality of your water supply, the general rule is that a hot water plumber should be giving your anode a thorough check every few years or so.
+If they wear out, how long does that process take then?
+While it depends on the quality of your water supply, the general rule is that a hot water plumber should thoroughly check your anode every few years.
 Let’s round that number up to 5 years for posterity.
 Melbourne’s water quality is quite good, so signs of a failed anode may mean it’s time to replace the hot water system, particularly on older units.

-No: it’s only necessary with storage tank materials that are prone to corrosion.
+No: it’s only necessary with storage tank materials prone to corrosion.
 Are you troubleshooting an instant gas hot water system?
 It won’t be an anode problem.
-Also if you go for a premium stainless steel option, the rod is likely to be missing.
+Also, the rod will likely be missing if you go for a premium stainless steel option.

 Yes!
-And the best proof of that is to ask someone who knows an awful lot about boats.
-All of the water-exposed components including rudders, propellers and shafts are protected from corrosion by … you guessed it … sacrificial anodes.
+And the best proof is to ask someone who knows a lot about boats.
+All the water-exposed components, including rudders, propellers and shafts, are protected from corrosion by … you guessed it … sacrificial anodes.

-If it’s been a few years since an experienced hot water expert gave your hot water system a once-over, it’s probably time to start dialling – because a corroded tank is a very bad and quite expensive news indeed.
+If it’s been a few years since an experienced hot water expert gave your hot water system a once-over, it’s probably time to start dialling – because a corroded tank is very bad and quite expensive.